Research

 Pass-Through of Electric Vehicle Subsidies: A Global Analysis

 with Panle Barwick, Hyuk-soo Kwon, Binglin Wang, 2023.
 American Economic Association: Papers & Proceedings 113: 323-28.
 Link.
-WP

 Works in Progress